raghunandy/bytecode-intelligence/README.md

 ###Current Version:0.1

-1) Package Analyzer - extract all class files from the jar
+- Package Analyzer - extract all class files from the jar.
-2) Core - analyze class files using Rule definition schema.
+- Core - analyze class files using Rule definition schema.
-3) Report generator - generates a report and sends mail to the customer.
+- Report generator - generates a report and sends mail to the customer.

 ##References & Libraries:
 ####Apache BCEL: